Eloïne Barry: African Media Agency

 In 2015, Barry started African Media Agency (AMA) as a response to the growing need of companies operating in the African context for more engagements, guidance and strategy.
 She hired a team and opened offices in Abidjan, Kampala and set-up on the ground operations in Cairo, Casablanca, Dakar, Kigali, Nairobi, Johannesburg and Lagos.
 Her team understands the diversified and often complex cultural, political and socio-economic environment in which the agency operates, making AMA the media partner of choice for any company operating on the continent.
 Within five years, AMA has helped many of the largest, most respected organizations and companies in the world grow their share of voice beyond mere headlines and make a significant difference to the impact of their work on the continent.

 AMA has run projects in over 35 countries, has over 80 clients, speaks 14 languages and has received over 30,000 pieces of coverage from the leading local, regional and pan-African publications to the most important International media including CNN, The Economist, The Guardian.

-Awards & Nominations
+Awards and nominations

-Eloine Barry was recognized as one of the Most influential People of African Descent (MIPAD) in 2018[1].
+Eloine Barry was recognized as one of the Most influential People of African Descent (MIPAD) in 2018 [1].

 She received the Prize of Excellence awards by ASCOM in 2019 and was nominated for two consecutive years by New African Women, Women of the year in the Media category.

-She sits on the board of Africa Communications Week[2] and has volunteered for Speak Up Africa.
+She sits on the board of Africa Communications Week [2] and has volunteered for Speak Up Africa.